Imperial Route of the Community of Madrid: The Herrerian style

 In San Lorenzo de El Escorial, bordering the Lonja del Monasterio, are located the First and Second Casa de Oficios and the Casa de la Compaña, intended to house the various workers and service personnel of the Royal Monastery.
 The first two were designed by Juan de Herrera and the third by Francisco de Mora between 1587 and 1596.

-Two centuries later, Juan de Villanueva closed the perimeter of the Lonja with the Third Casa de Oficios and the Casas de Infantes, the latter of which served as the dwelling of the First Secretary of State, the Count of Floridablanca.
-In spite of the time difference, Villanueva was faithful to the style that presides over the entire complex.
+Two centuries later, Juan de Villanueva enclosed the perimeter of the Lonja with the Third Casa de Oficios and the Casas de Infantes, the latter of which served as the dwelling of the First Secretary of State, the Count of Floridablanca.
+Despite the passage of time, Villanueva was faithful to the style that presides over the entire complex.
 This architect was also responsible for the urban reorganization of the hamlet that arose behind the Lonja and, in its network of squares and streets, he maintained the Herrerian imprint.

 During the construction of the Royal Foundation, important engineering works were also undertaken on different roads.
 This is the case of the New Bridge, ordered to be erected by the monarch in 1583, a year before the completion of the monastery.
 It is located over the Guadarrama River, near Torrelodones, although in the municipality of Galapagar.
 This work was decisive, as it opened a more direct route than the Camino Real de Valladolid, through the aforementioned town.
 The bridge has the famous Escorial-style grill on both sides, which links it directly to the monastery.
-It has a single semicircular arch, topped at each end by cutwaters on each side, which resembles the bridge of Segovia, in Madrid, built by the school of Juan de Herrera or, probably, by him.
+It has a single semicircular arch, topped at each end by cutwaters on each side, which resembles the bridge of Segovia, in Madrid, built by the school of Juan de Herrera or, probably, by Herrera himself.